 This air purifier gives a great performance and a great design element to your room because of the beautiful design with customizable designer panels.

 Alen BreatheSmart has all technologies that can be installed in an air purifier.
 The best is Auto Mode that intelligently adapts its purifying power to produce the best air quality while maximizing filter life and saving energy and money.

 +Very good quality -I am not 100% sure does ionizer produce ozone, but you can just

 +Many great features – air quality monitor, auto mode, timer, etc

 -Have to choose between filters.
 Can’t combine them together.

-Rabbit Air MinusA2 SPA-780A has a pre-filter, medium filter, BioGS HEPA filter, customized filter, carbon filter, negative ion generator, it removes 99% of particles greater than 0.3 microns.
-The customized filter can be used as a germ, pet, toxin or odor remover.
-This multiple filters set system will trap everything making it perfect for allergy sufferers.
-The machine works smoothly in spaces up to 815 sq.ft large.
+Rabbit Air MinusA2 SPA-780A has a pre-filter, medium filter, BioGS HEPA filter, customized filter, carbon filter, negative ion generator.
+It removes 99% of particles greater than 0.3 microns.
+The customized filter can be used as a germ, pet, toxin, or odor remover.
+This multiple filter set system will trap everything, making it perfect for allergy sufferers.
+The machine works smoothly in spaces up to 815 sq. ft large.

 +Powerful, really impressive purification